 Best Metal Guitar under $500

 The Schecter Omen-6 is a great way to get some metal attitude without having to break the bank.
 Schecter is a brand with a well-earned reputation for producing guitars that were meant for metal mayhem, and the Omen-6 is proof positive of what the brand has to offer.
-As with many so-called ‘budget’ models these days, the Omen-6 has a level of quality and bone crushing tone that will fool you into thinking it’s a guitar that cost much more than it really does.
+As with many so-called ‘budget’ models these days, the Omen-6 has a level of quality and bone crushing tone that will fool you into thinking it’s a guitar that cost much more than it really does (especially with the right strings).
 We highly recommended the Omen-6 for beginners or seasoned pros that are watching their budget.

 Best Metal Guitar under $1000